mikkokut/covert.host/README.md

 ```bash
 mv .env.sample .env
 ```
-And update with your PlanetScale credentials.
+And update with your Supabase credentials.

 ### Install dependencies